rwilson504/PCFControls/Calendar/README.md

 After you are done save the view and do a Publish All.

-If at first you dont see the control on the view you created do the following.
+If at first you don't see the control on the view you created do the following.

-Select the elipses and do Show As
+Select the ellipsis and do Show As
 ![Select Show As](./images/ModelCalendarShowAs.png)

 Select the Calendar Control
 ![Select Calendar Control](./images/ModelCalendarShowAs.png)

-Set the propertie of the control.
+Set the properties of the control.
 - **Event Name Field** This will be the title for the events.
 Enter the logical name of the attribute in this fields.
 Ex. raw_name
 - **Event Start Field** This will be the start time for the events.
 Enter the logical name of the attribute in this fields.
 Ex. raw_start
 - **Event End Field** This will be the end time for the events.
 Enter the logical name of the attribute in this fields.
 Ex. raw_end
 - **Event Color Field** This will change the color of the event.
-You can use a color field on the event or you can utlize a color field from the resources.
+You can use a color field on the event or you can utilize a color field from the resources.
 Enter the logical name of the attribute.
 Ex. on Event raw_color, Ex. on Resource raw_resource.raw_color.
 - **Default Event Background Color** Specify the default background color for events if not using a field to define the color.
 Value should be in Hex color format, eg. #3174ad
 - **Event Id Field** (Do Not Use In Model, for Canvas Only were data is supplied by a collection)
 - **Resource Field** If you want to utilize resources enter the logical name of the lookup field for the Resource.